 Message from Heather

-Happiness and success – however you define it – are the goals all parents have for their children.
-But few people take the time to discuss what this will look like for their child long-term.
-If you don’t know where you are trying to go with your parenting, you can easily get blown off course by the prevailing winds of our culture, so much of which is counter to the development of healthy, happy, truly successful adolescents and adults.
+Happiness and success – however you personally define it – are the goals all parents have for their children.
+But it’s hard to know what to prioritize and to take the time to consider what this will look like for a child long-term.
+If you don’t know where you are trying to go with your parenting, you can easily get blown off course by the prevailing winds of our culture, so much of which is counter to the development of emotionally strong, adaptable, and resilient adolescents and adults.

-We work so hard to provide our children with all the tools, advantages, and opportunities for success, but one of the best ways to help our children succeed is to get the information and support we need as parents.
+We work so hard to provide our children with all the tools, advantages, and opportunities, but one of the best ways to help our children is to get the information and support we need as parents.

 All parents love their children and want what is best for them.
 But parenting is a complicated endeavor, with different ages and stages bringing new challenges and questions.
-Pressure from our fast-paced, stress-filled, achievement-driven society makes it harder than ever to know what is best for our children.
-Conventional wisdom is often opposite what psychologists know supports healthy child development.
-Understanding key elements of human behavior eases much of this pressure.
+Pressure from our fast-paced, quick-changing, stress-filled, achievement-driven society makes it hard to know what is best for our kids.
+Conventional wisdom is often contradictory to what research shows supports healthy child development.
+Understanding key findings from psychology eases much of this pressure.

 Every family’s journey is different.
 We are complex compilations of genetics and life experiences.
 Our own histories deeply shape what we value and how we parent but it can be hard for us to become aware of our influences.
-By working together to solve your immediate parenting concerns and by uncovering your parenting goals, values, and hopes, we can use the wealth of psychological research on behavior and child development to create a plan unique to your family.
-Your personal road map will guide your parenting now and throughout your child's years at home.
+By working together to solve your immediate parenting concerns and by uncovering your parenting goals, values, and hopes, we can use the wealth of psychological research on emotions, behavior and child development to guide your parenting now and throughout your child's years at home.
 It will greatly simplify the thousands of decisions you will make on behalf of your child.
 Having strategies to support your child’s growth and maturation will make parenting easier in the short run, and far more rewarding in the long run.
 It is never too late to make changes!